CodosaurusLLC/CodosaurusLLC.github.io/contact.md

 - If you're not just telemarketing, call me at 571-308-6622.

+- Or you can send me snailmail at 3683 Blenheim Blvd., Fairfax, VA 22030 USA.

 - Lastly, I can also be reached via the usual real-time video-chat apps.&nbsp;
 However, don't usually have them going,